Renewable energy: Floatovoltaics

+Agrivoltaics

+Agrivoltaics is where there is simultaneous use of land for energy production and agriculture.
+There are again both positive and negative points.
+A positive viewpoint is there is a better use of land, which leads to lower land costs.
+A negative viewpoint is it the plants grown underneath would have to be plants that can grow well under shade, such as Polka Dot Plant, Pineapple Sage, and Begonia.
+Agrivoltaics not only optimizes land use and reduces costs by enabling dual revenue streams from both energy production and agriculture, but it can also help moderate temperatures beneath the panels, potentially reducing water loss and improving microclimates for crop growth.
+However, careful design and crop selection are crucial, as the shading effect may limit the types of plants that can thrive, necessitating the use of shade-tolerant species and innovative management practices.

 Wind power

-Air flow can be used to run wind turbines.
+Humans have harnessed wind energy since at least 3500 BC.
+Until the 20th century, it was primarily used to power ships, windmills and water pumps.
+Today, the vast majority of wind power is used to generate electricity using wind turbines.
 Modern utility-scale wind turbines range from around 600 kW to 9 MW of rated power.
 The power available from the wind is a function of the cube of the wind speed, so as wind speed increases, power output increases up to the maximum output for the particular turbine.
 Areas where winds are stronger and more constant, such as offshore and high-altitude sites, are preferred locations for wind farms.
-Typically, full load hours of wind turbines vary between 16 and 57 percent annually but might be higher in particularly favorable offshore sites.

 Wind-generated electricity met nearly 4% of global electricity demand in 2015, with nearly 63 GW of new wind power capacity installed.
 Wind energy was the leading source of new capacity in Europe, the US and Canada, and the second largest in China.
 In Denmark, wind energy met more than 40% of its electricity demand while Ireland, Portugal and Spain each met nearly 20%.

 Globally, the long-term technical potential of wind energy is believed to be five times total current global energy production, or 40 times current electricity demand, assuming all practical barriers needed were overcome.
 This would require wind turbines to be installed over large areas, particularly in areas of higher wind resources, such as offshore, and likely also industrial use of new types of VAWT turbines in addition to the horizontal axis units currently in use.
 As offshore wind speeds average ~90% greater than that of land, offshore resources can contribute substantially more energy than land-stationed turbines.

+Investments in wind technologies reached USD 161 billion in 2020, with onshore wind dominating at 80% of total investments from 2013 to 2022.
+Offshore wind investments nearly doubled to USD 41 billion between 2019 and 2020, primarily due to policy incentives in China and expansion in Europe.
+Global wind capacity increased by 557 GW between 2013 and 2021, with capacity additions increasing by an average of 19% each year.